 Back to school, back to church.

-Throughout the country, churches of all sizes and denominations often experience a bump in fall church attendance.
-Congregations inexorably benefit from people wanting to get back into the rhythm of “normal” life after the erratic pace of summertime.
-Much of the fall church attendance increase is regulars being regular again, to be sure.
+Throughout the country, churches of all sizes and denominations experience a bump in fall church attendance.
+Congregations benefit from people wanting to get back into the rhythm of “normal” life after the crazy summertime pace.
+The start of the school year is like a second “New Year’s Day” with the same desires to establish good habits for a new season.
+Certainly, much of the fall church attendance increase is regulars being regular again.

 Ask yourself these questions:

 1) Are there any fringe attenders that we have been praying would become regular attenders?

 2) Are there any regular attenders that we have been praying would become leaders?

 3) Are there any new faces checking out our church for the very first time this fall?

 If you answered “yes” to any or all of those three questions, then you must not waste the fall church attendance bump.
 The period of growth generally starts in August and ends in early November.
 Your church has just a couple of months to leverage this fall church attendance boost.
 Time is of the essence.

 Here are 10 ways to maximize the fall church attendance bump: